 Can you apply for 'in-country' posts in your country?

-Would you consider yourself a Tier 1, 2 or 3 networker?

 Could you afford to do an unpaid internship?

-What languages do you speak?

 How much experience do you already have?

-Are UN jobs what you thought they were?
+Would you consider yourself a Tier 1, 2 or 3 networker?
+What langu you speak? t y Are UN jobs what you hought they were?
 Are you keen enough to persevere on this route?

-What steps would bring you closer?

-Which would be the most appropriate UN organisation for you?
+What steps most ap ould be the propriate UN tion for you?
+YPP or JPO be potential or you?
 What other organisations could you work for?!

-Would YPP or JPO be potential route for you?

 What are your values?

 Can you articulate them?